-The CCG Governing Body approved signing the contract at the Governing Body
+The CCG Governing Body approved signing the contract at the Governing Body meeting on 3 September 2019.

 3. Input from local people

 Adult Community Health services are available for the almost one million adults across Bristol, North Somerset and South Gloucestershire CCG.
 They include services offered in people's homes or local communities such as community nursing, speech and language therapy, physiotherapy, specialist diabetes support and many more.
 They do not include primary care such as general practices or dentists.